Joe Coleman (baseball, born 1947): Detroit Tigers

 On October 9, 1970, Coleman was part of a multi-player deal that sent Coleman, Ed Brinkman, Jim Hannan and Aurelio Rodriguez to the Detroit Tigers in exchange for Denny McLain, Elliott Maddox, Norm McRae and Don Wert.
 On March 27, 1971, Coleman was knocked unconscious by a line drive hit by Ted Simmons of the St. Louis Cardinals during a spring training game.
 Coleman sustained a linear skull fracture, was hospitalized for two weeks, and remained on the disabled list for 21 days before joining the Tigers in May 1971.
 Coleman had a 7–6 record on July 4, 1971, but he finished the season with a 13–3 record from that point forward.
 During the 1971 season, Coleman compiled a 20–9 record and a 3.15 ERA while recording 16 complete games.
 His 236 strikeouts in 1971 was a career high and ranked third in the American League behind Mickey Lolich and Vida Blue.

 Coleman had another strong season in 1972, compiling a 19–14 record with a 2.80 ERA and 222 strikeouts in 280 innings pitched.
 He was selected to play for the American League in the 1972 All-Star Game, though he did not appear in the game due to injury.
 Coleman's father appeared in the 1948 All-Star Game, making the Colemans the first father and son to be chosen to pitch in an All-Star Game.
 Coleman also helped the Tigers win the American League Eastern Division.
-In Game 3 of the 1972 American League Championship Series, with the Tigers facing elimination after losing Games 1 and 2, Coleman threw a complete game shutout against the Oakland Athletics and set an ALCS record with 14 strikeouts in a single game.
-(Coleman's ALCS record broke a record of 12 set by Jim Palmer in 1972, was later tied by Mike Boddicker in 1983 and was broken by Mike Mussina in 1997.)
+In Game 3 of the 1972 American League Championship Series, with the Tigers facing elimination after losing Games 1 and 2, Coleman threw a complete-game shutout against the Oakland Athletics and set an ALCS record with 14 strikeouts in a single game.